mauriciomd/spark-docker/README.md

 # Spark with Docker

 A ubuntu based Apache Spark container.
-This script deploy a spark in a standalone cluster.
+This script deploy Spark in a standalone cluster.
 To default, the compose file create a master and two workers.
 However, compose file can be extend to add others workers.

 Finally, this script was based on example available on "Running Apache Spark standalone cluster on Docker".